samsungsamiio/samsungsami.io/source/sami/native-SDKs/android-SDK.md

 After the request is submitted via the WebView, the Android app needs to implement a callback to capture the accessToken.

-## OAuth2 flow - Web app

-Web apps require the use of Authorization Code grant for authentication.
-See [Authorization](/sami/sami-documentation/authentication.html#authorization-code-method) in the SAMI documentation.

 ## Get user info

 The first task is to use the access token to obtain the user's information: ID, full name, email, etc.